Dental Implants Vs. Dental Bridge: Which Is The Best Option?

 While both dental implants and dental bridges fundamentally replace missing teeth, both offer different benefits and are very different options to consider.
 If you are looking to replace missing or compromised teeth, it is essential to know your treatment options and what each option entails before deciding which is suitable for you.
 Let’s break down the key differences between dental implants and dental bridges.

-Dental Implants for Missing Teeth
+Missing Teeth

 If you suffer from periodontal disease or missing teeth, dental implants are an excellent treatment option.
 A dental implant is a small post or screw, typically made of titanium, that is securely inserted into the natural jaw bone to act as the root of the tooth.
 An artificial tooth (crown) is then attached and supported by the post.